-How to Decorate Your House in Minecraft
+How to Decorate Your House in "Minecraft"

-What is Minecraft?
+What Is Minecraft?

-Minecraft is a sandbox indie simulation game published by Mojang and fully released on the PC in 2011.
+Minecraft is a sandbox indie simulation game published by Mojang and released for PC in 2011.
 In this 3D generated world, players can assemble structures with blocks, gather resources, go exploring in cave systems, craft items and fight monsters.
 Survival mode pits players against mobs that spawn at night whilst maintaining their stamina and hunger bars, while Creative mode allows players infinite access to blocks, as well as no hunger and the ability to fly!

 How to Decorate Your House

 To date, Minecraft has been updated with numerous decorative items; pots allow players to display saplings and flowers around the home, while paintings make walls look less bland.
-Item frames allow players to display their favorite items on the wall, and stained glass windows add sophistication to to the most simple houses.
+Item frames allow players to display their favorite items on the wall, and stained glass windows add sophistication to the most simple houses.

 However, there are many furniture items that the sandbox game is lacking.
 For example, there is no recipe for tables or countertops.
-Hygienic items like sinks, toilets and showers do not exist as there is no functional need for them.
+Hygienic items like sinks, toilets, and showers do not exist as there is no functional need for them.
 There are no chairs or couches to sit on.
 Nevertheless, Minecraft’s creative nature has allowed players to replicate these items with basic materials.

 1. Decorate Your Living Room

 The living room is the center of the home in our non-virtual world—we use them to host parties, watch television, relax with the family and take a seat after a long day.
 Do you want your Minecraft living room to be warm and welcoming, or new and modern?
 No matter how you envision your house's living room, there are a few basic items that should be included.

 - Fireplace: Do you live in a winter biome?
 Try building a fireplace!
 Keep in mind that certain materials (like wood) catch fire easily and should not be used on your fireplace.
-Your best bet is to surround a block of Netherrack with stone or brick blocks; Netherrack will burn constantly, and materials like brick and stone are fire-proof.
+Your best bet is to surround a block of Netherrack with stone or brick blocks; Netherrack will burn constantly, and materials like brick and stone are fireproof.

 2. Decorate Your Kitchen

-Kitchens are fun to make—they provide a cozy place to store your food, as well as a decorative table, countertops, sinks and more.
+Kitchens are fun to make—they provide a cozy place to store your food, as well as a decorative table, countertops, sinks, and more.
 As with our own homes, kitchens can be small and cozy, or large and spacious.
 The options are endless, so try messing around with many different styles and furniture items!

 Sink: A sink is not only a decorative item to have in your kitchen, but a great place to store some water on-hand.
 To make a simple kitchen sink, place down one cauldron, fill it with a water bucket, and place one tripwire hook above the cauldron to represent the faucet.
 You can place two cauldrons next to each other if you want a double sink!

 Countertops: Every kitchen has countertops—where else are you going to prepare your food?
 To create a simple cupboard, just place one bookshelf block, and put a wooden trapdoor on the side of the bookshelf facing you.
 Whenever you open the trapdoor, your shelves will look like they are full of items!
 You can use wood planks for simpler approach.

 - Stove: Lucky for you, there is already a stove in Minecraft; for a fully functional stove, just use a furnace in your kitchen.
 Try adding a crafting table as well to make your kitchen completely functional.